-The youth we serve at Eva’s know about systemic barriers.
+The youth we serve at Eva’s learn about systemic barriers.

-Youth experiencing homelessness are more likely to be Black, Indigenous, racialized, 2SLGBTQ+, and newcomer and immigrant youth.
-According to a 2021 Toronto Street Needs Assessment, 78% of youth experiencing homeless identified as a member of a racialized group; 43% identified as Black.
+Youth experiencing homelessness are more likely to be Black, Indigenous, racialized, 2SLGBTQ+, newcomer, and/or immigrant youth.
+According to a 2021 Toronto Street Needs Assessment, 78% of youth experiencing homelessness identified as a member of a racialized group; 43% identified as Black

 By the time they reach Eva’s, youth have likely experienced direct racism and discrimination and have been affected by inequities in child welfare, education, employment, health care, justice, and housing systems.